Man convicted of being armed habitual criminal sentenced to 24 years in prison

 “That is a bad thing … but it is not him committing random acts of violence,” Dedman said.

 Hilson urged the judge to consider a sentence close to the minimum of six years so he can be with his five children.
-He noted that the two past crimes that qualified him as an armed habitual criminal were for drug offenses, not crimes of violence.
+He noted that the two past crimes that qualified him as an armed habitual criminal were for drug offenses, not violence offenses.
 He also has other convictions for driving under the influence and possession of a controlled substance.

 “I am not a bad person nor a violent person,” he said, adding that he was simply pulled over in a vehicle with a gun under the seat and that he would not make excuses for that.